Iran vows retaliation, blames 'Israeli mercenaries' for assassination | DW | 28.11.2020

 Iran's supreme leader Ayatollah Ali Khamenei on Saturday called for "punishing" those behind Fakhrizadeh's assassination.
 He called for "following up on this crime and certainly punishing the perpetrators and those responsible, and ... continuing the scientific and technical efforts of this martyr in all of the fields he was working in," according to a statement on the supreme leader's official website.

-In a tweet on Saturday, Khamenei said that Iran will pursue a "decisive punishment" for the perpetrators and perpetrators and ensure that Fakhrizadeh's scientific and technical efforts will be continued.
+In a tweet on Saturday, Khamenei said that Iran will pursue a "decisive punishment" for the perpetrators and ensure that Fakhrizadeh's scientific and technical efforts will be continued.

 The assassination could provoke confrontation between Tehran and Washington in the last weeks of Donald Trump's presidency.